 On August 24, 2010, DePuy and Johnson & Johnson issued a global recall of the ASR Hip Replacement, including 29 models in cup sizes ranging from 44mm to 70mm.
 The companies projected the largest at-risk group was women who received a device that is 50mm or smaller in diameter.
 This announcement has had a dramatic effect on the company as 93,000 patients have received this device worldwide.
 The company claims on its website that the announcement was made because the device had a 13% revision rate after just 5 years.
 However, a recent report by Bloomberg suggested that the failure rate could be as high 49% after 6 years for some models.

-The company states on its website that it will “address medical costs directly associated with the recall.
-DePuy will also cover recall-related patient out-of-pocket expenses, such as co-pays, deductible expenses, lost wages and travel costs.”
-It has already spent $521 in 2011 and $280 million in 2010 for these patient claims (i).
-You should talk to a DePuy lawyer about your legal options because he or she can assess the actual money you are owed and work towards getting you a settlement or award.
+The company spent $280 million in 2010 and $521 million in 2011 for patient claims related to the product’s recall (i).
+You should talk to a DePuy lawyer about your legal options because he or she can assess the actual money you may be owed and they can work towards getting you a settlement or award.

 Allegations that DePuy was Aware of the ASR’s History of Failure